SmartLayer/Google-Spaces-Tasks-reporter/README.md

 This is script was made with the idea of creating an efficiency report, using the Tasks status and asignee to create a complete report that includes the amount of tasks received, amount of tasks completed and completion rate.
 You can create the reports using a time range.
+The final report is saved to a ``.csv`` file.

 ## How to Use